Campbellsville University: School of Education

+School of Chiropractic

+As part of the university's commitment to health sciences the School of Chiropractic was added in 2022.
+The Doctor of Chiropractic program is designed to provide graduate students with a comprehensive education in spinal health, musculoskeletal care, and holistic patient management.
+Emphasizing evidence-based practices, the curriculum integrates rigorous academic coursework, hands-on clinical training, and research opportunities.
+With a focus on fostering a culture of care, the school prepares graduates to become compassionate, skilled healthcare providers who contribute to improving community wellness.
+Campbellsville University's School of Chiropractic stands out as one of the few chiropractic programs in the region, reflecting the university's mission to provide innovative and accessible education.

+Rankings

+Campbellsville University was ranked #88 (tie) in the Regional Universities South category of the 2022–23 Best Colleges rankings by U.S. News & World Report.
+The institution was also ranked #84 in the Top Performers in Social Mobility category.

 Campuses and centers

 The 80 acre campus is situated in the center of Kentucky, about a half mile from downtown Campbellsville, population 9,000.
 Another portion of the campus, Clay Hill Memorial Forest, is 7 mi from campus.
 It is a 135 acre educational and research woodland that is being developed by the Division of Natural Science as a regional center for environmental education and research.
 Also, Green River Lake, a 10000 acre recreational state park, is 5 mi from campus.

 Harrodsburg campus

 Campbellsville University Harrodsburg is developing into a full second campus, not simply a satellite.
 It has dorms and sports teams.

 Residence halls

 Nearly half of the students enrolled at CU live on campus.